 In order to keep the local deer herd in balance with the other ecological components of the Forest, we open the Massachusetts section of Hopkins Forest for 12 days each fall for shotgun hunting.
-Recently hunters have been harvesting about three to five white-tailed deer per season.
+Recently hunters have been harvesting between five and ten white-tailed deer per season.
 During this time, the forest is closed to other users.
 To avoid conflicts with other forest users, no other forms of hunting are permitted in the forest.
 Hunters must obtain a special no-fee permit to hunt in the forest (below).

 - The permit is not transferable and applies only to the individual to whom it is issued and only for the specified days.